-We are developing Universeum to meet the needs of society and give more value to more people.
-In December 2021 the next-generation science centre will be ready.
+Universeum is transforming to meet the needs of society and give more value to more people.
+We are building the next-generation science center.

 A bigger building with new, advanced content provides us with the conditions to meet the needs of society.
 With popular education and education, we can contribute to enhanced innovation, strengthened skills supply and a sustainable development of society.